 Strengthening Response and Building Resilience

-House elevation and metal roofs are examples of hazard mitigation measures in Florida.
+House elevation and metal roofs are examples of disaster resilience measures in Florida.

 - Disaster Resilience.
 FEMA has multiple grant programs that can help jurisdictions plan and implement disaster resilience projects.
 For example, FEMA’s Hazard Mitigation Grant program helps jurisdictions affected by a disaster take actions to reduce future losses as they recover.
 However, we found that, in the wake of Hurricane Sandy, jurisdictions faced a variety of challenges using these funds to maximize resilience.
 An investment strategy to better prioritize, integrate, and balance disaster resilience efforts would help.